-The cemetery management personnel - The application would map the location of individual plots within the cemetery.
-These plots would be represented by polygons that are overlaid on a map of the cemetery grounds.
-Individual plots would be linked to records in a database.
-The database would contain information about the status of the plot (available, sold, occupied), the owner of the plot, if a burial has taken place who has been interred along with information about the individual.
-The application could also provide reports regarding the acreage of the cemetery (for mowing and fertilizing purposes), the number of interred plots (for estimating trimming requirements), the number of unsold plots, etc. Graphically, the or Geographic Information System (GIS), becomes evident.
-Such a geographically enabled Cemetery Management Application could utilize the internet to create a web-based viewer designed with the end user in mind.
-There are a variety of intended users for such an application:

-- application would provide the ability to visually understand the locations within the cemetery where plots are available for sale or where resale of plots may be an opportunity. - Family members or interested parties The application would provide the ability to locate would identify all plots with an interment
+• The cemetery management personnel " the application maps the locations of individual plots within the cemetery.
+These plots are represented by polygons that are overlaid on a map of the cemetery grounds.
+Individual plots are linked to records in a database.
+The database contains information about the status of the plot (available, sold, occupied), the owner of the plot, if a burial has taken place who has been interred along with information about the individual.
+The application also provides reports regarding the acreage of the cemetery (for mowing and fertilizing purposes), the number of interred plots (for estimating trimming requirements), the number of unsold plots, etc. Graphically, the application provides the ability to visually understand the locations within the cemetery where plots are available for sale or where resale of plots may be an opportunity.